Syrian doctor describes 'oppression' in besieged Qusair

 "The battle is getting bad.
 There are kids and women that are dying in the battle for more control."

 "Women and children were "without water and bread," he said.
-"Everyone's very sad - a lot of crying, a lot of sadness."'Hezbollah changed the game'
+"Everyone's very sad - a lot of crying, a lot of sadness."